 On the vehicle side, for electric brakes the blue wire goes to the brake controller.
 Many styles of brake controllers are available, so find one that works for your vehicle.

 Case Example: To solve issues for a tow vehicle wiring that is different from my trailer (for instance when a friend wants to borrow it), I simply have a short adapter that connects the 5-pin harness to a 4-pin vehicle and the trailer goes without brakes.
-It works because the trailer is not big or heavy — and lightly loaded it does not require brakes.
+It works because the trailer is not big or heavy — and with a light load it does not require brakes.
 I just tell the borrower the load capacity is 3000# (even though true capacity is 5000#.)
 Another way is to have an adapter that goes from the trailer 5-pin to a standard 7-pin (with 2 wires left blank).
 That way the trailer brakes are ready, if the tow vehicle has a 7-pin connector.

 Size: Don’t skimp on wire size for your brakes.
 For a single axle, 14 gage is good, but for tandem axles, use 12 gage wire.